thesassway/thesassway.com/source/intermediate/using-object-oriented-css-with-sass.html.markdown

       color: #fff;
     }

-Applying all we've seen and using `@extend` to mix base objects we can get clean object-oriented CSS which is very easy to mantain and we don't have to change the HTML all the time.
+Applying all we've seen and using `@extend` to mix base objects we can get clean object-oriented CSS which is very easy to maintain and we don't have to change the HTML all the time.

     :::scss
     /* The best way */